couriourc/OpenTranslatorExtension/README.md

 # OpenAiTranslator

 ## 功能点实现情况
-- It offers three modes: translation, polishing and summarization.
+- [x] Streaming mode is supported!
+- [x]It allows users to customize their translation text.
+- [x] One-click copying
+- [x] Supports both OpenAI and Azure OpenAI Service at the same time
-- Our tool allows for mutual translation, polishing and summarization across 55 different languages.
+- [ ] Our tool allows for mutual translation, polishing and summarization across 55 different languages.
-- Streaming mode is supported!
-- It allows users to customize their translation text.
-- [ ] One-click copying
+- [ ] It offers three modes: translation, polishing and summarization.
 - [ ] Text-to-Speech (TTS)
-- [ ] Available on all platforms (Windows, macOS, and Linux) for both browsers and Desktop
-- Support screenshot translation
+- [ ] Support screenshot translation
-- Support for vocabulary books, as well as support for generating memory aids based on the words in the vocabulary books
+- [ ] Support for vocabulary books, as well as support for generating memory aids based on the words in the vocabulary books
-- Supports both OpenAI and Azure OpenAI Service at the same time

 ## 部署引擎